E-commerce

 March 25, 2025

-Adding a product in Shopify admin is the central step for building your catalog: title, media, price, variants, availability across channels and, where applicable, custom fields.
+Adding a product in the Shopify admin is the central step for populating your catalog: title, media, price, variants, channel availability and, where applicable, custom fields.
 This guide is based on the official documentation from the Shopify Help Center (adding, duplicating, tags, SEO preview) and on CSV import, supplemented by Google’s recommendations on product structured data.
 You will find tables, an import checklist, and links to our articles on variants, metafields, and inventory management.

-The safest method is to proceed iteratively: a first well-completed “reference” product sheet, then duplication or import for product lines, systematically checking mobile rendering and the Google snippet after publishing.
-The links below to the Help Center and Google Search Central allow you to cross-check each statement with the official source.
+The safest method is to proceed iteratively: a first well-completed “reference” product page, then duplication or import for the ranges, while systematically checking the mobile display and the Google snippet after publication.
+The links below to the Help Center and Google Search Central let you cross-check each statement against the official source.

 Summary